canyon289/bayesian-model-evaluation/lessonplans/3_SingleModelDiagnostics.md

 ### Instructor Do: Introduce numerical diagnoses (5 minutes)
 Explain intuition and formulas for calculating numerical diagnoses.
-Mention how these calculations are still be refined and show references from Gelman and Aki Vehtari demonstarting this fact
+Mention how these calculations are still being refined and show references from Gelman and Aki Vehtari demonstrating this fact
 * Effective_sample_size/Rhat
 * Geweke